BigBlueW/Easy-Screen-Translator/README.md

 ## Screenshot to translate
 To use this program, you should make sure you have downloaded Tesseract-OCR and placed it like this [Tesseract-OCR](/sourceCode/Tesseract-OCR).

+That folder should contains tessdata, tesseract.exe, and so on.

-In the beginning, run this script: `python EST.py`
+In the beginning, run this script: ```python EST.py```

 After opened, this application has been on standby in the background.